-Put your passion to work with a degree in Ski Area Operations degree at Colorado Mountain College is the most comprehensive training program of its kind in the nation, and the only one in the heart of Rocky Mountain ski country.
+Put your passion to work with a degree in Ski Area Operations at Colorado Mountain College.
+Our program is the most comprehensive training program of its kind in the nation, and the only one in the heart of Rocky Mountain ski country.
 Choose between our residential program in Leadville, or our low-residency program for working professionals available at all CMC campuses.

 CMC Ski Area Operations graduates are distinguished by their blend of technical and hands-on training.

 Prepare for a job in:

-- Ski area design and management
+- Ski area management and design

 - Mountain operations

-- Safety management
+- Ski area risk management